-In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
-The new standard removes certain disclosures, modifies certain disclosures and adds additional disclosures related to fair value measurement.
-The new standard will be effective beginning January 1, 2020.
-The Company is currently evaluating the potential impact ASU 2018-13 may have on its disclosures upon adoption.
+In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes ("ASU 2019-12"), which is intended to simplify the accounting for income taxes.
+ASU 2019-12 removes certain exceptions to the general principles in Topic 740 and also clarifies and amends existing guidance to improve consistent application.
+The new standard will be effective for the Company beginning January 1, 2021.
+The Company is currently evaluating the potential impact ASU 2019-12 may have on its financial position and results of operations upon adoption.